Guidelines for Good Health in Your 30s, 40s, 50s, and 60s

 While it may sound like a lot of tests, really it’s a small investment of time for potentially a big, health payoff.
 “The point of screening is to stay healthy and to feel good.
 Used appropriately, combined with lifestyle changes, they can increase your chances of staying in good health for as long as possible,” said Tishler.

-To learn more about the specific tests you might need, make an appointment with a Primary Care doctor today by calling 617-636-5400 or visiting www.tuftsmedicalcenter.org/primarycare.This post is a sponsored collaboration between Tufts Medical Center and Boston magazine's advertising department.
+To learn more about the specific tests you might need, make an appointment with a Primary Care doctor today by calling 617-636-5400 or visiting www.tuftsmedicalcenter.org/primarycare.This is a paid partnership between Tufts Medical Center and Boston Magazine